binaryphile/docker-ruby/README.md

 - Copy `sample.env` to `.env`
 - Edit `.env` and set:
-  - **RUBY_VERSION**: the version of Ruby you want to install including patch level, e.g. 2.0.0-p247
+  - **RUBY_VERSION**: the version of Ruby you want to install, as ruby-install would refer to it.
+Only specify a patch level if you need something other than the latest released version, e.g.
+  2.0.0-p247.
+New minor revisions of Ruby generally do not include the patch level in the download name and so can't include the patch level here.
   - **RI_VERSION**: the version of [ruby-install] to use
-- (optional) if you have a preferred ubuntu mirror, you can change the line in `.env` which refers to replace "ubuntu.wikimedia.org"
+- (optional) if you have a preferred ubuntu mirror, you can change the line in `.env` which refers to "ubuntu.wikimedia.org"
 - run `./dockerfile.sh` and wait for it to finish
 - determine the id of the finished container with `docker ps -l` (use sudo if need be)